-Non-methane hydrocarbons (NMHCs) are a class of trace compounds found throughout the troposphere.
-Whilst typically present at mixing ratios in the parts per trillion range, they exert significant influence over the oxidizing capacity of the troposphere, the lifetime of methane and the formation of tropospheric ozone (Houweling et al., 1998).
-They play a central role in controlling the lifetime (τ) of OH and can influence its rate of production via ozone + alkene reaction.
+Non-methane organic compounds are a class of trace compounds found throughout the troposphere and include nonmethane hydrocarbons (NMHCs) and oxygenated volatile organic compounds (OVOCs).
+Whilst typically present at mixing ratios in the parts per billion to parts per trillion range, they exert significant influence over the oxidizing capacity of the troposphere, the lifetime of methane and the formation of tropospheric ozone (Houweling et al., 1998).
+They play a central role in controlling the lifetime (τ) of the hydroxyl radical OH and can influence its rate of production via ozone + alkene reactions.
 Some species are also now implicated in the generation of secondary oxidation products, which can aid the formation of secondary aerosols (Hallquist et al., 2009 and references therein).
 NMHCs are released from a wide range of biogenic and anthropogenic sources.
-Most individual NMHCs
+Most individual NMHCs have a mix of sources, with isoprene (the largest global emission by mass) being the prime exception with emissions almost exclusively from terrestrial vegetation.
+Incomplete combustion is generally the largest individual anthropogenic source of NMHCs, including petrol and diesel engines, static power generation and the burning of wood and coal for heating and cooking (e.g. AQEG, 2007 for the UK, Badol et al., 2008 for France, Morino et al., 2011 for Japan).